 Are you and your family ready to get away from it all?
 If so, you’ve found your dream community at The Hideaway.
 Just minutes from Fernandina Beach, Jacksonville, and Kingsland, Georgia, The Hideaway is an easy commute to work.
 When your workday is done, come home and relax!
 You can enjoy a day by the sparkling community pool, grab your fishing pole for an afternoon at one of the neighborhood’s spring-fed lakes, or bring your kids to the playground.

 HOA fees are low, and there’s no CDD fees.
-Affordable prices for new homes in The Hideaway begin in the $300s, with exceptional floor plans from about 1,600 to more than 2,800 square feet in one- and two-story homes.
+Hideaway offers affordably priced new homes, with exceptional floor plans from about 1,600 to more than 2,800 square feet in one- and two-story homes.
 Don’t miss your chance to live in The Hideaway—it’s a must-see for anyone looking for new homes for sale in Yulee.

 Living in Yulee, FL.